JBrennan2001/Sports-Recommender-System/README.md

 After completing the model, I created a [python function](https://github.com/JBrennan2001/Sports-Recommender-System/blob/main/capstone_function.ipynb) that allows a user to input their own data (height, weight, age, etc.) to find out what sport the model predicts.
 This prediction is the sport recommendation!

 I also modified this function as a [Streamlit app](https://sports-recommender-system-joseph-brennan.streamlit.app/) which is free for anyone to use!

+## 6. Future Improvements

+Even though I am pleased with the Sports Recommender app I have created, there are a few things I would like to improve about it in the future.

+- I want to modify the app so that it outputs the top three sports you would be best at rather than just one.
+This means that if the user wants to start a new sport that they would be good at, they won't be limited to only one option.
+For example, if I run the app hoping to find a new sport to try but it outputs a sport I have already played, I would want a second option.
+If the program outputs a top 3 then I would have multiple options in case I am unhappy with the first one.
+- I could explore adding more features.
+However, there is limited athlete information available beyond what I have already used for this model.
+One feature I didn't use in my model is nationality, so I could look into implementing that into my model.
+However, I'm unsure whether using nationality as a feature is a good idea for the purposes of this model.
+- If height and weight data becomes available for the 2024 Olympic athletes (whether that is on Olympedia or elsewhere), I will add this data to my model so that it is fully up to date.